Best daily deals

 Loading chart ...

 The frequency response for the JBL Tune 510BT is bass-heavy, with a notable boost in the range below 150Hz.
-Above that, the general response shape follows the gist of our house curve, but with a notable boost in the highs, that adds emphasis to higher vocals and other high frequency sounds like hi-hats.
+Above that, the general response shape follows the gist of our house curve, but with a notable increase in the highs, that adds emphasis to higher vocals and other high frequency sounds like hi-hats.
 This frequency response would definitely cater more to people who love bass-heavy music like EDM.

 Lows, mids, and highs